ayan123-afk/ayan123-afk/README.md

 ## Projects

 ### Hexa Chat
-A real-time chat application featuring authentication, user management, and database integration.
+A real-time chat application with authentication, user system, and database integration.
 https://hexa-chat-chating-application.vercel.app

 ### Skill Craft
-An interactive learning platform designed with a modern UI and responsive layout.
+An interactive learning platform designed with modern UI and responsive layout.
 https://skill-craft-learning-applicaton.vercel.app

 ### Mashallah Boutique
-A business website for product showcasing with a clean and responsive interface.
+A business website for product showcasing with a clean and responsive design.
 https://mashallah-boutique.ct.ws/

 ---